morgam7/pands-weekly-tasks/README.md

 ## Week 5: weekday.py

 We had to write a program that tells you whether today is a weekday.

+I found this week's task easy, though I may have only done so becasue I avoided using lists.
+I used the if, elif, else function instead.

+I googled how to import the day of the week and loads of links came up for the datetime library which was very straighforward to use.

+So this week was an easy one.

 Links that helped this week: